 Letter of Ignatius of Antioch to the Smyrnaeans VIII

-Ignatius of Antioch was Bishop of Syria about 75-110 AD, and is one of the Apostolic Fathers of the Catholic Church.
+Ignatius of Antioch was Bishop of Syria about 70-110 AD, and is one of the Apostolic Fathers of the Catholic Church.
 The Apostolic Fathers were the next generation of Church leaders who received the Faith directly from the Apostles.
-According to the Syrian theologian Theodoret of Cyrrhus, St. Peter, on his trip to Antioch to meet St. Paul (Galatians 2:11), designated Ignatius to become Bishop.
-He followed St. Peter and Evodius as the third Bishop of Antioch.
+According to the Syrian theologian Theodoret of Cyrrhus, St. Peter, on his trip to Antioch to meet St. Paul (Galatians 2:11), designated Ignatius to follow as Bishop.
+He followed St. Peter and Evodius as the third Bishop of the See of Antioch.
 St. Ignatius was the first to use the term "Catholic Church" in his Letter to the Smrynaeans (8:2).

 Antioch was a seaport in Syria on the Mediterranean Sea, just north of the country of Lebanon.
 Antioch was important to early Christianity, especially after the Resurrection of Our Lord, and the destruction of Jerusalem in 70 AD.
 Followers of Jesus were first called Christians in Antioch (Acts 11:26).
 Paul began three missionary journeys from Antioch.
 It is believed that Matthew wrote his Gospel there.
-The Didache, the Teaching of the Twelve Apostles, was probably written in Syria and likely written in Antioch.
-Antioch was one of 5 Patriarchates of early Christianity under Constantine after the Edict of Milan in 313 AD, along with Jerusalem, Constantinople, Alexandria, and Rome.
+Antioch was one of 5 Patriarchates of early Christianity under Constantine after the Edict of Milan in 313 AD, along with Jerusalem, Byzantium (renamed Constantinople), Alexandria, and Rome.
 St. John Chrysostom (349-407), the Bishop of Constantinople, was born in Antioch.
-The Maronite Eastern Catholic Church of Lebanon and the Melkite Byzantine Church of Syria originated in Antioch.
+The Eastern Catholic Maronite Church of Lebanon and the Melkite Byzantine Church of Syria originated in Antioch.